 Are the Police Allowed to Lie in a Criminal Case in Utah?

 As public servants, you would probably expect police officers to be held to the highest standard of truth at all times.
 However, while some police conduct crosses the line into entrapment — which can be raised as a defense against criminal charges — there are also some situations where it is actually legal for law enforcement to lie or make misleading statements.
-In this article, Salt Lake criminal defense attorney Darwin Overson will explain the difference between police dishonesty and acts of entrapment.
+In this article, Salt Lake criminal defense lawyer Darwin Overson will explain the difference between police dishonesty and acts of entrapment.

 When is it Legal for Police Officers to Lie to Suspects?